jvalenzuela/atform/doc/source/image.rst

-Graphical content included in the test document output, such as with the :py:func:`atform.add_logo` or :py:func:`atform.add_test` API functions, are stored in separate files and referenced by a path pointing to the source image file.
+Graphical content included in the test document output, such as with the :py:func:`atform.add_logo` or :py:func:`atform.add_test` API functions, is stored in separate files and referenced by a path pointing to the source image file.
 Images must be either JPEG or PNG format.
 As a general rule, photographs or scans are best served by JPEG, while PNG is better for